Guangdong–Hong Kong–Macao Greater Bay Area: Urbanization

-The main challenges faced by the GBA while advancing urban solutions is growing environmental and air pollution, improvements in cross-border mobility of people and goods, as well as capital flow, information, and data.
-In terms of environmental problems, a study by Wang et al. projected that urbanization and climate change will lead to an 8.87% increase in the exposure duration of dangerous discomfort (Humidex equal to/above 45) for GBA residents by 2030.
+The area faces several challenges in implementing urban development solutions, including worsening air pollution, limited cross-border mobility, and constraints on the capital flow, information, and data.
+A study by Wang et al. projected that urbanization and climate change will lead to an 8.87% increase in the exposure duration of dangerous discomfort (Humidex equal to/above 45) for GBA residents by 2030.